kinzokudev/nebula-new/README.md

 # What is this?

-Hello and welcome to SMPL's page, SMPL is a NixOS configuration template deriving from my own personal configuration, which aims to be as organized as possible while not forcing users to abstract everything from the get-go.
+SMPL is a NixOS configuration template deriving from my own personal configuration, which aims to be as organized as possible while not forcing users to abstract everything from the get-go.

 This template is not the EXACT same as my configuration for accessibility reasons, but it is derived from it.